GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/saml.md

 ### Inbound SAML
 Inbound SAML single sign-on enables an organization to offer SAML authentication as a front door to their digital service.
 Inbound SAML is a common requirement for SaaS providers that need to support the authentication requirements of large enterprise customers.

 In many ways, Inbound SAML was the precursor to what we now commonly refer to as "social login".

-A typical inbound SAML user flow is:
+A typical user flow is:

 1. User tries to access a protected resource at your application;
 2. User is redirected to a discovery page (presented by your IDP) that presents one or more external IDP's where the user may have an existing identity (their "home IDP");